folkertdev/rust-rfcs/text/3720-labeled-match.md

 ## Relax the constraints on the `loop const match` and `const continue` operands

-We currently don't know how to do this exactly, but it seems feasible to accept (some) values where part of the pattern is known, e.g.
+We currently don't know how to do this exactly, but it seems feasible to accept (some) values where only part of the pattern is known, e.g.

 ```rust
 loop match None {